Climate Change in the Sacramento Valley: Imagining the Future

 Lately, this dream comes to mind, and I’m sure I know why.
 As communities experience devastating hurricanes, floods and fires, the present feels unfamiliar—the future, apocalyptic.
 Yet, if we continue burning fossil fuels without a viable plan to reduce emissions, global temperatures could increase 4°C by the early 2060s to the 2070s.
-Earth—the planet we’re attached to, the one that has sustained us for millennia—would be nearly unrecognizable.
+Earth, our home—the only planet that has sustained us for millennia—would be unrecognizable.
 And though it’s not too late to avoid a catastrophic temperature rise, we haven’t yet devised a feasible plan to prevent it.
 The future could be closer than we think: perhaps, to the west, just over those hills.

 I moved back to Davis, California—a small city located in the Sacramento Valley, 11 miles west of Sacramento—in August of 2017 at the age of 57, having lived in Southern California and, more recently, the Bay Area since 2002.
 I longed for deciduous trees, a small-town feel and that sense of belonging that comes from taking root in a place for a very long time, so I plotted my return.
 And although Davis is a bustling university town with London-style-double-decker buses, parents ferrying kids here and there and hordes of bicycles, it also has a quaint downtown, trees that reach across quiet streets and open space.